Stumbling PSG hope to rediscover form in depleted Ligue 1

-After the French league's sputtering return with three top-flight matches postponed due to Covid-19, clubs approach this weekend again depleted by illness as well as absences at the Africa Cup of Nations.
+After the French league's sputtering return with three top-flight matches postponed due to Covid-19, Paris Saint-Germain approach this weekend without Lionel Messi who is suffering the after-effects of the virus.

 Stumbling PSG hope to rediscover form in depleted Ligue 1